Jean Sutton: The Beyond (1967)

 Plot Summary: An agent, sent to a distant planet where those with telepathic powers are banished, and ordered to find the person with the ability to move objects by thought, discovers to his horror that he is telepathic.

 The Programmed Man (1968)

 The reported power of the N-bomb aboard a destroyer spaceship preserves peace for years in the federated solar systems until enemy teleporters discover the bomb does not exist.

 Lord of the Stars (1969)

 Prologue: "Gultur, Lord of the Stars, knew his race was destined to conquer the Universe, for such was ordained when life first emerged from the slate-gray seas of Munga.
 He, himself, had decimated a score of worlds.
 But then, at the brink of his greatest victory, he encountered an alien youth who dwelt alone on the planet of an emerald sun."

-The alien youth is an Earth child named Danny who was catapulted to the planet Wenda by his parents before their spacecraft was destroyed.
-Danny and his no-form (for life takes forms or no forms at all) and Zandro are our heroes.
-A fine copy of a mind-stretching adventure penned by the husband-and-wife team that gave us The Beyond and The Programmed Man.